Michelleoc/pands-project/README.md

 # Author : Michelle O'Connor

- Programs to be installed

 # Contents

+0.0 Project
-0.0 Project Outline
+ - 1.1 Project Outline
+ - 1.2 Python Programs used in Project

-1.0 Introduction
+1.0 Introduction to Iris Dataset
  - 1.1 History of Iris Dataset
  - 1.2 Use of Iris Dataset

 2.0 Loading and understanding the Iris dataset
  - 2.1 Loading the dataset
  - 2.2 Understanding the dataset

 3.0 Data Visualisation

+3.1 Univariate conclusion
- - 3.1 Histograms
+ - 3.1.1 Histograms
- - 3.2 Boxplots
+ - 3.1.2 Boxplots
+ - 3.1.3 Scatterplot
+ - 3.1.4 Univariate conclusion

+ 3.2 Multivariate conclusion
- - 3.3 Scatterplot
+ - 3.2.1 Scatterplot (Pairsplot)

-4.0
+ - 3.2.2 Correlation and Heatmaps
+ - 3.2.3 Multivariate conclusion

+4.0 Train and Validate the data (Machine learning)
+ - 4.1

 6.0 Conclusion

+## 0.0 Project

-# 0.0 Project Outline
+## 0.0 Project Outline

 The 2021 Programming and Scripting project is based on the well-known Fisher's Iris Dataset.
 The project task was to investigate, analyse and present my findings on the dataset using python.

+## 0.1 Python Programs used in Project

+pandas is a programming languary for data manipulation and analysis

+numpy supports dealing with arrays and functions on arrays

+seaborn is a data visualisation library

+matplotlib is a plotting library

+scikit-learn is a machine learning library

+    - sklearn.model_selection
+        1. StratifiedKFold shuffles the data, splits the date after that splits the data into n_splits parts
+        2. cross_val_score
+        3. train_test_split

+    - sklearn.metrics
+        1. classification_report - used to measure the quality of predictions from a classification algorithm
+        2. confusion_matrix is a table summary of the number of correct and incorrect predictions made by a classifier
+        3. accuracy_score computes the accuracy

+    - sklearn.algorithms
+        1. LogisticRegression is a statistical method for modelling relationship between a dependent variable with a given set of independent variables.
+        2. DecisionTreeClassifier is a 2 step process, a learning (training) step and prediction step.
+        3. KNeighborsClassifier is a simple algorithm that stores all available cases and classifies new cases based on a similarity measure# for K nearest neighbours.
+        4. LinearDiscriminantAnalysis is a method to find a linear combination of features that characterizes or separates two or more classes of objects.
+        5. GaussianNB
+        6. Support Vector Machine (SVM) Algorithm

 # 1.0 Introduction